Rogala/ComfyUI-Toolkit/README.md

 from scratch, switching Python versions, managing the PyTorch/CUDA stack, repairing dependency conflicts, and launching ComfyUI — all from a single `.bat` file.

-Built for people who run ComfyUI locally on an NVIDIA GPU and want a clean, repeatable setup.
+This is **not a portable version**.
+It is a locally cloned ComfyUI running inside a Python virtual environment (venv).
+All packages are isolated inside the venv and do not affect your system Python or any other software on your machine.

+Designed for users who are comfortable with a console and want to understand what is happening under the hood — the toolkit handles the routine work of setup and maintenance, but nothing is hidden from you.

-Manual package management is still available at any time through the built-in venv console (option 8 in the launcher).
+Manual package management is always available through the built-in venv console (option 8).

 ---

 ## Who is it for?

-- First-time ComfyUI users who want a guided, automated setup
+- Users taking their first steps with a local ComfyUI setup who want a clean, guided process
 - Power users who switch between PyTorch / CUDA versions or test new ComfyUI releases
 - Anyone who has broken their venv and needs a reliable repair tool
 - Users who install many custom nodes and deal with dependency conflicts